Green Milwaukee - Green Meetings

 - Located 15 minutes from downtown Milwaukee on the shores of Lake Michigan

-- Six miles of trails through 185 acres of unspoiled natural beauty
+- Six miles of trails wind through 185 acres of forests, ponds, prairies, and Lake Michigan shoreline

-- Dorothy K. Vallier Environmental Learning Center: LEED-certified “green” building, featuring a two-story cathedral ceiling with panoramic views of the surrounding nature preserve
+- Dorothy K. Vallier Environmental Learning Center: Gold LEED-certified green building, featuring a two-story cathedral ceiling with panoramic views

 Urban Ecology Center